Staff

 About Me

-My research seeks to understand the processes underlying the origin, resilience and adaptability of biodiversity, to be able to predict how biodiversity will respond to environmental change.
-To do so, my research uses a broad conceptual and empirical toolkit, working across the fields of evolutionary genetics, community ecology, ecosystem ecology, metabolic ecology, and ecological stoichiometry.
+I am an evolutionary ecologist with a lifelong fascination with the natural world.
+My research aims to advance our understanding of the processes underlying the origin, resilience, and adaptability of biodiversity to be able to predict how biodiversity will respond to future changes.
+To do so, my research integrates and synthesizes knowledge across multiple fields, drawing on, and contributing to, evolutionary biology, community ecology, ecosystem ecology, metabolic ecology, and ecological stoichiometry.

 [[ element.title ]]